 - USB port cable

 - COM port cable

-- Serial ATA data with power cable
+- Serial ATA data cable

-- I/O Shield
+- I/O shield

-- Power adapter (100W, 12V)

-- Power adapter (120W, 19V)

 - Heat sink with fan

 The board and accessories in the package may not come similar to the information listed above.
 This may differ in accordance to the sales region or models in which it was sold.
 For more information about the standard package in your region, please contact your dealer or sales representative.